Keio University

 Because the environment surrounding international students in job hunting in Japan differs from that of Japanese students, more detailed information provision and support are necessary.
 This project was realized through the great efforts of the Tokyo Mita Club.
 It is hoped that the university will further enhance its support so that students who have chosen Keio University from among many universities in the world to study abroad can make the best career choices.

-As of May 1, 2019, the number of international students studying at Keio University was 2,103, an increase of 195 from the previous year.
+The number of international students studying at Keio University was 2,103 as of May 1, 2019, an increase of 195 from the previous year.
 Among them, 781 regular undergraduate students and 748 regular graduate students together account for over 70% of the total number of international students.
 Compared to five years ago in 2014, the total number of international students has increased by 800, including 310 undergraduate students and 166 graduate students.
-The reason for the increase in these regular students is thought to be largely due to the enhancement of programs that can be studied entirely in English.
-In particular, the establishment of PEARL in the Faculty of Economics and the enhancement of the GIGA program at the Shonan Fujisawa Campus (SFC) have contributed to the increase in the number of international students studying as regular undergraduate students.
+The reason for the increase in these regular students is thought to be largely due to the enhancement of programs where students can study only in English.
+In particular, the enhancement of PEARL in the Faculty of Economics and the GIGA program at Shonan Fujisawa Campus (SFC) has contributed to the increase in the number of international students studying as regular undergraduate students.

 Life Support for International Students

-In the past, the two major issues in life support for international students were scholarships and housing arrangements.
-Regarding the former, along with efforts such as applying for special programs by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) for the priority placement of government-sponsored international students, Keio University's scholarship system is also gradually being enhanced.
+In the past, scholarships and housing arrangements were the two major issues in life support for international students.
+Regarding the former, Keio University's scholarship system is gradually being enhanced, along with efforts such as applying for special programs by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) for the priority placement of government-sponsored international students.
 Regarding housing, as of 2019, Keio University owns two buildings and leases eight buildings, with a total capacity of 662 international students.
-There is at least enough capacity to provide for exchange students.
-However, with the increase in regular students, it can be said that career guidance (career support) has been added as a new challenge.
+There is at least enough room to provide housing for exchange students.
+However, with the increase in regular students, it can be said that career guidance (employment support) has been added as a new challenge.

 The career paths of international students after graduation or completion are truly diverse, and a considerable number of them leave Japan to return to their home countries or study in a third country.
-There are no accurate statistics on the percentage of those who stay in Japan and wish to find employment, and compared to Japanese graduates, the whereabouts of former international students are more likely to become unknown.
-While the activities of Keio University alumni, represented by the Mita-kai, contribute to the career support of current students, the network of former international students is immature by comparison.
-Full-scale discussion has only just begun regarding how much effort the university should devote to career support for international students, and whether such support should be provided organizationally in the first place.
+There are no accurate statistics on the percentage of those who stay in Japan and wish to find employment, and compared to Japanese graduates, it is easier to lose track of former international students.
+While the activities of Keio University alumni, represented by the Mita-kai, contribute to the employment support of current students, the network of former international students is immature by comparison.
+Full-scale discussion has only just begun regarding how much effort the university should devote to employment support for international students, and whether such support should be provided systematically in the first place.